 City of Winston-Salem University gives citizens a better understanding of city government, including the responsibilities of various city departments and the city’s role in the community.

 Students are chosen through an application process.
 Class size is limited.
 It is a FREE, 12-week course which meets once a week on Thursdays from 6:00 to 9:00 p.m.
-Classes are held at City Hall and various other locations.
+SCHEDULE[pdf] Classes are held at City Hall and various other locations.
 Next session begins January 31, 2019.
-Registration will open Oct.
-1, 2018.
+Registration is now CLOSED.

 - Attend 10 out of 12 sessions (cannot miss more than 2 classes)

 - *Attend at least one City Council OR Council Committee meeting

 - *Complete a ride along with the Winston-Salem Police Department (requires a background check ); OR complete a ride along with the Winston-Salem Fire Department

 - *Complete a group budget project